Aniangelsuperbat1/code-every-day/2021/June/log.md

 **Today's Progress**: Not much to report.
 Grinding LeetCode and applied to more jobs.

 **Thoughts**: Slowly starting to ramp up work!
 Very slow but it is going.
 Need to ramp up work and fast.
 Stop being lazy.

+### Day 61: Mon.
+June 7th 2021

+**Today's Progress**: Not much to report.
+Grinding LeetCode and applied to more jobs.

+**Thoughts**: Slowly starting to ramp up work!
+Very slow but it is going.
+Need to ramp up work and fast.
+Stop being lazy.
+Really, stop it and step up your game.